Ivan Perišić: International career

 On 1 June 2021, Perišić made this 100th appearance for the national team in a friendly 1–1 draw with Armenia in which he scored Croatia's goal.
 He was selected in Croatia's final squad for UEFA Euro 2020, where he was the team's most efficient performer, scoring twice (in the 1–1 draw with the Czech Republic and the 3–1 victory over Scotland) and assisting once (in the latter match).
 However, on 27 June, he tested positive for COVID-19 which ruled him out of the squad for the knockout phase.

 On 9 November 2022, Perišić was selected in Croatia's final squad for the 2022 FIFA World Cup.
 At the tournament, he assisted three times—twice in the 4–1 group stage victory over Canada and once in the 2–1 third place play-off victory over Morocco—and scored once, the equalizer in the 1–1 round of 16 draw with Japan.
 That way, he extended his record of the Croatia player with the most goal contributions at major tournaments (18), as well as surpassed Davor Šuker as the Croatia player with the most goals scored at major tournaments (10).

+On 18 May 2026, Perišić was named in Croatia's 26-man squad for the 2026 FIFA World Cup, marking his fourth appearance in the tournament.
+He provided an assist in Croatia's 4–2 defeat to England in their opening match, becoming the second player to register assists in four different World Cup tournaments, after Lionel Messi.
+After Perišić scored to open Croatia's round of 32 match against Portugal, Croatia was ultimately knocked out in a 2–1 defeat.
+However, he scored his seventh World Cup goal, becoming Croatia's all-time leading scorer in the competition by surpassing Davor Šuker's record, and the first Croatian player to score in four different World Cup tournaments.
+At 37 years and 150 days, he also became the oldest Croatian goalscorer in World Cup history, surpassing Ivica Olić.